rolkra/explore/README.md

 The explore package automatically checks if an attribute is categorial or numerical, chooses the best plot-type and handles outliers (autosacling).

+You can use {explore} with **tidy data** (each row is an observation) or with **count data** (each row is a group of observations with same attributes, one variable stores the number of observations).
+To use count data, you need to add the n parameter (variable containing the number of observations).
+Not all functions support count data.

 ## Installation

 ### CRAN